vanburencountymi-digital-information/airtable-directory/readme.md

 - **NEW: Department photo support** - Display department photos alongside contact information
 - **NEW: Multiple department support** - Display multiple departments in a single shortcode
 - **NEW: Staff visibility control** - Public field allows department heads to control who appears in public directories
+- **NEW: Featured staff** - Staff with the 'Featured' field checked are highlighted as cards in department details
+- **NEW: Table or card view for staff directory** - Choose between a minimal table or card layout for staff directories
 - Displays staff members in responsive card and table layouts
 - Supports filtering by department using department IDs
 - Allows custom selection of visible fields (name, title, department, email, phone, photo)